Instance Generation for Patient-to-room Assignment and Admission Scheduling Based on Real Hospital Data

-Checking feasibility for an instance of the \ac{pra} is in general $\mathcal{NP}$-complete but can be solved in polynomial time both for constant room capacities and for special cases of mixed room capacities \cite{brandt_2024}.
-In this paper, we extend the set of scenarios in which the feasibility problem can be solved in polynomial time, cf. \cref{sec:feas}.
-Our instance generator uses these results to construct feasible instances even in case of a high load factor.
+Under these assumptions, single-room entitlement is treated as a soft constraint; therefore, it does not affect the feasibility of the model.

-The remainder of this paper is organized as follows.
-In Section 2, we provide an overview of the currently existing instance sets for \ac{pra}.
-In Section 3, we extend the set of scenarios in which the feasibility problem of \ac{pra} can be solved in polynomial time.
-In Section 4, we describe the instance generator, detailing what information in the process is used and how it can be utilized.
-Finally, in Section 5, we present some conclusions and further outlook.
+Checking feasibility of an instance of the \ac{pra} is $\mathcal{NP}$-complete in general \cite{brandt_2024}, but some special cases can be solved in polynomial time, as we show in \cref{sec:feas}.
+We also present a pseudo-polynomial dynamic program for arbitrary room capacities.
+We integrated the dynamic program into the instance generator to guarantee the construction of feasible instances even in case of a high load factor $\loadf \in [0,1]$.